gorango/flowcraft/docs/src/guide/distributed-execution.md

 The [`FlowRuntime`](/api/runtime#flowruntime-class) handles in-memory execution.
 For distributed systems, you use a **Distributed Adapter** that handles the technology-specific parts of queueing and state management.

+> [!TIP]
+> Your core business logic—the node implementations—remains exactly the same whether you're running in-memory or distributed.
+Simply swap the adapter, and your workflows scale without rewriting a single line of node code.
+This seamless transition is a huge selling point for teams building scalable AI agents and data pipelines.

 ## The Adapter Pattern

 A distributed system requires three key components: